LLM Concentration Programs

-The University of Connecticut School of Law allows students to participate in certificate programs that enable them to tailor their experiences to focus on specific aspects of the law.
+The University of Connecticut School of Law allows students to participate in concentration programs that enable them to tailor their experiences to focus on specific aspects of the law.
 These programs are available only to students matriculated in an LLM degree program.
-A list of courses for each certificate can be found in the Academic Regulations.
+A list of courses for each concentration can be found in the Academic Regulations.

-Students interested in pursuing careers in compliance, ethics, internal monitoring, regulatory affairs and related areas should consider the Compliance Certificate.
-Through this certificate, students will gain a portfolio of skills at the intersection of law and management to lead effective compliance programs and to build organizational cultures that encourage ethical conduct and a commitment to compliance.
+Students interested in pursuing careers in compliance, ethics, internal monitoring, regulatory affairs and related areas should consider the Compliance Concentration.
+Through this concentration, students will gain a portfolio of skills at the intersection of law and management to lead effective compliance programs and to build organizational cultures that encourage ethical conduct and a commitment to compliance.

 Requirements

-The LLM Certificate in Corporate and Regulatory Compliance is available to students enrolled in an LLM degree program.
-Although no formal application is required, students must submit the Certificate Studies, Intention to Participate Form to the registrar’s office before graduation.
-Students are encouraged to announce to the certificate advisor their intention to seek a certificate at the beginning of their academic program.
-All LLM candidates seeking the certificate must:
+The LLM Concentration in Corporate and Regulatory Compliance is available to students enrolled in an LLM degree program.
+Although no formal application is required, students must submit the Intention to Add a Concentration to LLM Studies form to the registrar’s office before graduation.
+Students are encouraged to announce to the concentration advisor their intention to pursue a concentration at the beginning of their academic program.
+All LLM candidates pursuing the concentration must:

 • complete 9 credit hours of approved courses, which includes one core course and two electives in different areas,